What is The Short Put Condor Options Trading Strategy?

 - Buy a put option with the highest strike price, say $60, for $4.

-All options expire in three months.
+All the options expire in three months.

 Who Should Consider It